washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information Is Contained In A Washington Juvenile Record?

-Other contents may include charging documents, motions, briefs, notices of court, trial lists, court findings, orders, judgements agreements, rulings, appeal notices, and other documents as prepared by the court clerk.
+Other contents may include charging documents, motions, briefs, notices of court, trial lists, court findings, orders, judgements, agreements, rulings, appeal notices, and other documents as prepared by the court clerk.

 What Cases Are Heard By Washington Juvenile Courts?